 - Is there any data loss?
 Are ongoing processing jobs restarted?

 Any unique host or container that you can run an experiment or Scenario on.

 Groups of users.
 In the Gremlin product, each company is subdivided into one or more teams, which each have a unique ID (the team ID).
 Users register their Gremlin agents to a team.

 Time to Acknowledge, Detect, and Recovery

 - Time to Acknowledge (TTA): The time from when an alert is triggered to when an alert is acknowledged (or when work begins)

 - Time to Detection (TTD): The time from when an incident starts to when the first impact of the incident is visible.

 - Time to Recovery/Resolution (TTR): The time between when an incident starts and when the incident is resolved.

-A Gremlin attack that changes the host’s system time.
-Time Travel attacks let you prepare for scenarios such as Daylight Savings Time (DST), clock drift between hosts, and expiring SSL/TLS certificates.
-Teams run these attacks when wondering:
+A Gremlin experiment that changes the host’s system time.
+Time Travel experiments let you prepare for scenarios such as Daylight Savings Time (DST), clock drift between hosts, and expiring SSL/TLS certificates.
+Teams run these experiments when wondering: